Okese1

 Afrane Frank (born 21 February 1997) known by the stage name Okese1 is a Ghanaian rapper and hip hop musician.

 Early life

 Okese1 hails from Bonwire, a suburb of Ejisu-Juaben Municipal District, a town in the Ashanti Region of Ghana.
 He had his senior high school education at Anglican Senior High School, Kumasi.
 He then proceeded to the University of Cape Coast for his tertiary education.

 Music career

-Okese1 debuted in the music scene in Ghana in 2020 with his debut single and video YIE YIE.